Novelist John Le Carré Reflects On His Own 'Legacy' Of Spying

 LE CARRE: It's - the KGB, yes.

-GROSS: John le Carre, David Cornwell, it's been great to talk to you.
+GROSS: John le Carre, David Cornwell (laughter), it's been great to talk with you.
 Thank you so much for talking with us.

 LE CARRE: Thank you very much, Terry.
 Thank you.